dojo/docs/dijit/Tree.rst

 Model
 -----
-The real power comes in the `tree model <dijit/tree/Model>`_, which represents the hierarchical data that the tree will display.
-Tree can interface to any class implementing the model API, but typically either the `TreeStoreModel <dijit/tree/TreeStoreModel>`_ or `ForestStoreModel <dijit/tree/ForestStoreModel>`_ are used, both of which themselves interface with the powerful dojo.data API.
+The real power comes in the :ref:`tree model <dijit/tree/Model>`, which represents the hierarchical data that the tree will display.
+Tree can interface to any class implementing the model API, but typically either the :ref:`TreeStoreModel <dijit/tree/TreeStoreModel>` or :ref:`ForestStoreModel <dijit/tree/ForestStoreModel>` are used, both of which themselves interface with the powerful dojo.data API.

 It's important to note that the tree is merely a '''view''' onto the model.
 The model is in charge of tasks like connecting to the data source (often on the server), lazy loading, and notifying the tree of changes to the data.
 It's also in charge of handle drop operations, when someone drags and drops an item onto the tree.